Order of Saint Alexander Nevsky: History

 The introduction of the Imperial Order of Saint Alexander Nevsky was envisioned by Emperor Peter I of Russia (r.
-1682–1721) for rewarding military bravery in battle.
+1682–1725) to reward military bravery in battle.
 However, he died before he could create the order.
 It was established by Empress Catherine I of Russia, in memory of the deeds of Saint Alexander Nevsky, patron Saint of the Russian capital of Saint Petersburg, for defending Russia against foreign invaders.
 The order was originally awarded to distinguished Russian citizens who had served their country with honor, mostly through political or military service.

 It was first awarded on the occasion of the wedding of Grand Duchess Anna Petrovna of Russia and Charles Frederick, Duke of Holstein-Gottorp in 1725.
 A dozen guests received the reward, and the order quickly fell far behind the Order of Saint Andrew and the Order of Saint Catherine in prestige.